stanford-cs348k/readings/README.md

 This is a challenging paper, so your goal when reading should be to get the big points and not necessarily understand all the details.
 In particular, Section 4 requires a fair amount of graphics programming knowledge.
 After getting oriented with the paper, I recommend that you put effort into understanding the code is Figure 1.
 On the left side of the figure are C++ classes and HLSL shader code that an engine framework like Unity or Unreal might provide.
 (You'll see classes and HLSL code for a library of lights, materials, etc.) On the right side of the figure is the application code that uses that library.
 In particular find `main.cpp` and make sure you understand what the calls to `bindProgram()` and `setParams()` do "under the hood" in terms of triggering GPU communication or state changes.

+You may also want to browse the [Slang documentation](https://shader-slang.github.io/slang/user-guide/) on the [Slang github site](https://github.com/shader-slang/slang).

 In your response, please address the following questions:

 * The goal of the Slang language is about providing programmers better support for negotiating the conflicting goals of writing modular, easy-to-maintain shader code and generating high-performance code for GPUs.
 This tension is actually best described in Section 2.1 of the [Shader Components](http://graphics.cs.cmu.edu/projects/shadercomp/he17_shadercomp.pdf) paper listed under recommended readings, so you many want to read that section from this prior paper first.
 After taking a look, please describe the two major aspects of "performant GPU" code that game developers require.
 Hint: one is about communication, the other about code specialization.